Month 12, Day 17, Thursday 9:00 a.m.

 Since the last time she’d been in a similar situation, two stories up on the outside of the crappy little inn her father had rented, she’d taken the time to study a few unlocking spells.

-But she was a first term student at the University with a Conduit that could channel barely more than two hundred thaums.
-This lock was visible to the rest of the floor.
+Unfortunately, the lock was visible to the rest of the floor, making it difficult to cast a spell without being seen, and she was a first term student at the University with a Conduit that could channel barely more than two hundred thaums.
 The mechanism was both physical and magical, and no doubt cast by someone much more experienced than her.

 One of her paper utility arrays was an unlocking spell, and she could use the slate lap table she’d taken from the abandoned supply room to support the page and the necessary components at the level of the door handle, which would speed the process of casting.
-However, she’d still be doing it right in the middle of everyone, and she couldn’t imagine that Eagle Tower didn’t have protections against such rudimentary magic.
-There was a high chance she would fail and end up setting off the alarms.
+That was if she could manage to split her Will to cast that while still empowering the divination-diverting ward, which seemed both unlikely and foolish.
+Even if that weren’t a problem, she’d still be doing it right in the middle of everyone, and she couldn’t imagine that Eagle Tower didn’t have protections against such rudimentary magic.
+There was a high chance she would fail and end up setting off an alarm.

 She’d paused for a second too long, staring at the obstacle between her and where she needed to be, when a hand reached out from beside her and opened the door, holding it open for her.